aczi0/KasterSite2/exampleSite/content/english/_index.md

   - images/brands/05-colored.png
   - images/brands/06-colored.png
 homepage_tab:
-  enable: false
+  enable: true
   title: How it works
-  content: "(test)**Kaster** cuts down the implementation cost and need for expert
+  content: "**Kaster** cuts down the implementation cost and need for expert process
-    process consultants to implement an Advanced Planning System by providing a no-code operations modeling tool, allowing your planners to build fully-functional planning systems tailored to your reality and start doing their best job right away, without code. "
+    consultants to implement an Advanced Planning System by providing a no-code operations modeling tool, allowing your planners to build fully-functional planning systems tailored to your reality and start doing their best job right away, without code. "
   tablist:
   - name: Digital Operations Builder
     title: Digital Operations Builder